kbot7/noterizr/dev-log.md

 - Can I utilize hardware keys and/or PassKey infrastructure for encryption?
 Perhaps for viewing?
 - Can client devices directly access hardware keys?

+Ideally, the digital journal is only available when physical hardware key is plugged in.